tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
 Don't we know much more about the fish?!
+Of course we do!

-Of course, yes!
-That's our next step: adding predictors.
+That's what the next step is about: adding predictors.
 We'll first add the fish length.
-We can anticipate this will give us a much richer model, which now can see how long fish are and use it to predict weight.
-Following our graphical story, this is equivalent to having access to the following scatterplot.
-Here we can see the length of the fish gives us valuable information about the weight.
+We can anticipate this will give us a much richer model, which now can see how long the fish are and use it to predict weight.
+Following our graphical analogy, this is equivalent to having access to the scatterplot.
+Here we can see the length of the fish tells quite much about the weight.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->